hailuhr/DesignCloud/README.md

 # DesignCloud

-Welcome to DesignCloud, a Sinatra app that allows you to create and edit collections of images.
+Welcome to DesignCloud, a Sinatra app that allows you to create, edit, and view collections of images.

 Here is a link to a walkthrough of the app: https://youtu.be/K2GIOu5k6r0